 The Center for Asian American Media plans to expand its work in regional talent development and efforts to support content creators who want to produce media without relocating to coastal cities that are major hubs for TV and film production, said Stephen Gong, executive director.

 Gong said he hopes to build initiatives designed to increase the number of diverse creators working in public media.
 One such “pipeline collaboration,” as he called it, is already creating opportunities for filmmakers in the southern United States.
-Hindsight is a new partnership between CAAM, Firelight Media and Reel South, the independent documentary series curated by North Carolina PBS and South Carolina’s ETV.
+Hindsight is a new partnership between CAAM, Firelight Media and Reel South, the independent documentary series co-produced by PBS North Carolina, South Carolina’s ETV and Louisiana Public Broadcasting.
 The project supports six filmmakers who will produce short films for a new digital series that explores the lived experiences of communities of color in the South and in Puerto Rico.

 CPB’s commitment to funding work by diverse media creators “spans decades and has resulted in content that educates, informs and inspires mutual understanding and respect,” said President Pat Harrison in a news release.
 Increased support to the National Multicultural Alliance “will build on that foundation and ensure that public media’s content reflects the broadest range of cultural and social perspectives.”